Bete Amhara: Geography and ethnography

-Culture
+Bete Amhara was bounded on the west by the Abbay, on the south by the river Wanchet, on the north by the Bashilo-Mille River, and on the east by the Escarpment that separate it from the Afar Desert.
+The hagiography of Tekle Haymanot states the kingdom was bordered, if only partially, to the south by Damot according to E. A. Wallis Budge.

 The region is the source of much of Ethiopia's clothing culture, eating culture, language, education system.
 An example is the fundamental modal system used by music of the Ethiopian highlands called qenet, of which there are four main modes: tezeta, bati, ambassel, and anchihoy.
 Abba Gregorius (1596-1658), the famous monk whose Jesuit association and global travels disseminated invaluable knowledge overseas about Ethiopia, is said to hail from Woreilu.
 In a 1650 letter to the German scholar Hiob Ludolf (1624-1704), the Ethiopologist deservedly known as the father of Ethiopian Studies, Abba Gregorius describes himself as follows:

 "As to my origins, do not imagine, my friend, that they are humble, for I am of the House of Amhara which is a respected tribe; from it come the heads of the Ethiopian people, the governors, the military commanders, the judges and the advisers of the King of Ethiopia who appoint and dismiss, command and rule in the name of the King, his governors, and grandees.”

+According to 19th century traveler William Cornwallis Harris, "Amhára" was a term held synonymous with "Christian," evidence that (the province) "must formerly have exerted preeminent influence in the empire."

 Religion

-The dominant religion of the province was Christianity, in the form of Ethiopian Orthodoxy.
-As the state religion, the Ethiopian Orthodox Tewahedo Church played a critical role in the development of the province as a whole.
+The dominant religion of the region was Christianity, in the form of Ethiopian Orthodoxy.
+As the state religion, the Ethiopian Orthodox Tewahedo Church played a critical role in the development of the region as a whole.

+Islamic knowledge and culture was introduced to the region in the 7th century, when a group of Muslims were counseled by the prophet Mohammed to escape persecution in Mecca and travel to Ethiopia.
+A minority in the Bete Amhara were influenced by these Arab migrants and became Muslim converts.